pawkit617/wicked-lista/README.md

 ## Usage of WickedLista

-On initial launch the user will be prompted to create their first category.
-A category can be considered a container for 1 or many lists focused on a particular topic.
-The category must be created with a list
+On initial launch, the user will be prompted to create their first category.
+A category can be considered a container for 1 or many lists that are focused on a particular topic.
+The category must be created with a list.
 <p align="left">
   <img src="https://github.com/user-attachments/assets/2bbc5824-d134-4a58-a7d7-8cb04215d87d" width="40%" />
   <img src="https://github.com/user-attachments/assets/567edbc6-a368-4064-ad44-2e9fc861f88f" width="40%"/>